Affordable turbo V6!

 PROS: Value for money proposition, balanced sound, build quality, crystal clear shells, excellent 8 core stock cable, variety of ear tips.

-The sample was provided to me to test and review.
-I am not affiliated with the company or its sellers in any way and write this review with my best unbiased opinion regardless of how the review turns out.
+I would like to thank BGVP for sending me the DM7 to test and review.
+I am not affiliated with the company or any of its sellers and write this review with an unbiased opinion regardless of how the review turns out.

 BGVP Official AliExpress store : BGVP Factory Store

 I am a professional musician, producer and audio engineer with experience in the performing, recording and pro-audio industry.
 I test products on a technical and musical level but try to write reviews as simple as possible from a music fan’s perspective.